 You want nothing more than to have deeply profound and loving relationships.

-Since meaningful relationships elude you, you blame other people for this.
+Since meaningful relationships elude you, you blame your partners for not giving you what you need.
 It is always ‘their’ fault.

-This is the biggest lie you tell yourself and it keeps you stuck in a self-defeating pattern.
+Blaming others for your issues is the biggest lie you tell yourself, and it keeps you stuck in a self-defeating pattern.

-Until you start to see how lying to yourself is destroying your own life you will not understand why you should modify your behavior (it’s someone elses fault), nor do you understand what are and why you should set healthy boundaries (what are they for?
+Nor do you know why you should set healthy boundaries (what are they for?
 I’m wild and free).
 You will not be able to speak honestly about how you feel or be comfortable with a challenge.
-Instead, you lie to yourself so you don’t have to deal with any of these things.
+Instead, you lie to yourself, so you don’t have to deal with any of these things.

-By continuing to lie to yourself, you actually choose to suffer.
+By continuing to lie to yourself, you choose to suffer.

 8) Secretly You Wish Your Life Were Different

-Just when you start feeling those ‘real’ feelings you quickly disengage from yourself and start the whole cycle of escaping from yourself and/or the people who you view are bringing you down.
-As soon as anything gets too ‘real’ you run.
+When you start feeling those ‘real’ feelings, you quickly disengage from yourself and start the whole cycle of escaping from yourself, and the people you view are bringing you down.
+As soon as anything gets too ‘real,’ you run.

 You then repeat the vicious cycle again and again.

-If you see yourself in some of the above then that is very good, that is the first step to getting better.
+If you see yourself in some of the above, then that is good.
+That’s the first step to getting better.